 Prerequisite: Grade of "C" or higher in AST 1023 Automotive Electrical Systems.
-Offered in spring semester.
 The student will study hydraulic system diagnosis and repair including master cylinder, fluid lines and hoses, valves, drum brakes, disk brakes, anti-lock brake systems, and power assist units.
 Lab is designed to allow students sufficient hands-on application to perform practical work in applying theory learned in lecture classes.
 Students will be assigned vehicles to repair in a manner designed to provide adequate practical application in all areas of automotive repair.

-Prerequisite: Grade of "C" or higher in AST 1302 Power Trains I. Offered in spring semester.
-The student will study ring and pinion gears, differential case assembly, and four-wheel drive component repair.
+Prerequisite: Grade of "C" or higher in AST 1302 Power Trains I. The student will study ring and pinion gears, differential case assembly, and four-wheel drive component repair.
 Lab is designed to allow students sufficient hands-on application to perform practical work in applying theory learned in lecture classes.
 Students will be assigned vehicles to repair in a manner designed to provide adequate practical application in all areas of automotive repair.

 Prerequisite: Grade of "C" or higher in AST 1023 Automotive Electrical Systems.
-Offered in spring semester.
 The student will learn the theory of electronic systems in anti-theft, SRS (supplement restraint system), module to module info, advanced module, network diagnosis and network communication.
 Lab is designed to allow students sufficient hands-on application to perform practical work in applying theory learned in a lecture classes.
 Students will be assigned vehicles to repair in a manner designed to provide adequate practical application in all areas of automotive repair.

 Prerequisite: Grade of "C" or higher or concurrently enrolled in AST 1023 Automotive Electrical Systems.
-Offered in the fall and spring semesters.
 Chassis and steering includes the study of steering columns and manual steering gears, power-assisted steering units, linkage, suspension system diagnosis (front and rear), front and rear wheel alignment and adjustment, and wheel and tire diagnosis.
 Lab is designed to allow students hands-on application to perform practical work.
 Students will be assigned vehicles to repair to provide practical application in all areas of automotive repair.

 Prerequisite: Grade of "C" or higher in AST 1023 Automotive Electrical Systems.
-Offered in the fall semester.
 The student will study air conditioning and heating systems, engine cooling, electrical controls, vacuum controls, refrigerant recovery, recycling and handling.
 The student will learn the principles of diagnosis and repair of these systems.
 Lab is designed to allow students sufficient hands-on application to perform practical work in applying theory learned in lecture classes.
 Students will be assigned vehicles to repair to provide adequate practical application in all areas of automotive repair.

 Prerequisite: Grade of "C" or higher in AST 1023 Automotive Electrical System.
-Offered in the fall semester.
 Engine performance includes the diagnosis and repair of ignition systems; emissions control systems; and fuel, air induction and exhaust systems as well as engine-related service such as computer diagnosis and repair including scan tool operation.
 Lab is designed to allow students sufficient hands-on application to perform practical work in applying theory learned in lecture classes.
 Students will be assigned vehicles to repair in a manner designed to provide adequate practical application in all areas of automotive repair.

 Prerequisite: Grade of "C" or higher in AST 1023 Automotive Electrical System.
-Offered in the fall semester.
-Students will study general transmission/ transaxle diagnosis, maintenance and adjustment, in- and off-vehicle repair, removal, disassembly and assembly, oil pumps and converters, gear trains, bushings and electronic transmissions.
+Students will study general transmission/transaxle diagnosis, maintenance and adjustment, in- and off-vehicle repair, removal, disassembly and assembly, oil pumps and converters, gear trains, bushings and electronic transmissions.
 Lab is designed to allow students sufficient hands-on application to perform practical work in applying theory learned in lecture classes.
 Students will be assigned vehicles to repair in a manner designed to provide adequate practical application in all areas of automotive repair.